tcal-x/tcal-x.github.io/_posts/2021-01-23-Fomu-Donut.md

 Let's watch the donut spin...get to the menu, and type 'donut\<ret\>'.

-Hmm, nothing's happening.
-Actually, I typed something into chat that I kind of got the demo working, but the donut part wasn't working.
-But when I came back to my `litex_term` window, there was a donut!
-It was working...just really slowly.
-I timed it, and measured one update evry XX seconds.
+At first I thought it wasn't working, and started looking at something else.
+But when I looked back, there was a donut!
+It was working...just **really slowly**.
+I timed it, and measured one update every ~20 seconds.
+So we're at 3 donuts/minute.
+I think we can do better...and in the next post, we will.

+>
+> Almost everything in this post also applies to iCEBreaker, with the following differences:
+> * Of course, use icebreaker.py instead of fomu.py.
+> * You won't need to modify `litex_term.py` -- it work as-is with the iCEBreaker board.
+> * You can use `--cpu-variant=lite`, and you should see _many_ more donuts/minute.
+(Note: the 'lite' variant doesn't quite fit on the Fomu, since on the Fomu, you need to use some of the fabric to implement USB gateware.)
+>